 We have two great days of education planned – choose from one of two tracks:

-TRACK 1: Diversity, Inclusion and Engagement
+TRACK 1: Diversity, Inclusion, and Engagement

-Session continues through both days
+The session continues through both days

 Diversity is Who We Are, Inclusion is How We Work Together and Engagement is How Connected We Feel!
 Diversity and inclusion drive employee engagement, which drives profitability.
 Successful organizations strategically motivate people and demonstrate a strong commitment to diversity and inclusion because of the tangible business benefit of employee engagement.
 This session focuses on;